Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 19) Go horseback riding on the beach

-Actually, you may not be galloping – especially if you’ve never ridden before – but that doesn’t mean this isn’t an amazing experience in Cabo San Lucas.
+Possibly the easiest way to get in touch with your inner romantic is saddling up and galloping along a beach on a horse.
+Actually, you may not be galloping — especially if you’ve never ridden before — but that doesn’t mean this isn’t an amazing experience in Cabo San Lucas.

 You don’t have to be an expert at all.

-This horseback riding tour is for everybody, from advanced to beginner.
+This horse-back riding tour is for everybody, from advanced to beginner.
 Guides are there to make sure you’re safe (and doing things right) the whole time.

-From snorkeling with sea lions and whale sharks to flyboarding, ziplining, sandboarding and ATV-ing your way across desert beaches, Los Cabos is full of unforgettable adventures you won’t find just anywhere.
+Los Cabos is full of unforgettable adventures you won’t find just anywhere.

-So instead of wondering what to do in Cabo, you’ll be busy ticking off epic experiences – and seeing a whole new side of this beautiful corner of Mexico.
+Mix a few of these into your trip, and instead of wondering what to do in Cabo, you’ll be busy ticking off epic experiences – and seeing a whole new side of this beautiful corner of Mexico.

 Our favorite resources for planning a trip to Cabo